'A tragedy': Deaths of four fishermen a 'dark day for the peninsula'

 The community was "just really sad that this has happened so close to home".

-The bodies of three people were found in the morning, a fourth was recovered in the afternoon.
+The bodies of three people were found in the morning and a fourth was recovered in the afternoon.

 Far North iwi Ngāti Kuri issued a rāhui in the afternoon which will be in place for the next week from Tohoraha to Murimotu at the North Cape.